P-Paridhi/chai-aur-react/README.md

 Only the necessary updates are applied to the real DOM.
 This makes React apps fast and efficient, even as the UI grows more complex.

+Day 6:
+1. useState
+- > useState is a React hook for adding state to functional components.
+- > You use it to keep track of:
+- > length: The desired password length.
+- > numberAllowed: Whether numbers are allowed in the password.
+- > charAllowed: Whether special characters are allowed.
+- > password: The generated password.
+2. useCallback
+- > useCallback is a React hook that memoizes a function so it only changes if its dependencies change.
+- > You use it for passwordGenerator to avoid unnecessary re-creation of the function on every render.
+3. useEffect
+- > useEffect is a React hook for running side effects in your component.
+- > Here, it runs passwordGenerator automatically whenever length, charAllowed, or numberAllowed changes, so the password updates live.
+4. useRef
+- > useRef is a React hook for creating a mutable reference that persists across renders.
+- > You use it to reference the password input field, so you can select and copy its value to the clipboard.
+5. Event Handling
+- > You use onChange and onClick handlers to update state and trigger actions when the user interacts with sliders, checkboxes, and buttons.